StrumentiResistenti/Bear/README.md

 No command found, expected one of dump, query
 ```
-Bear is build with SBT.
+Bear is built with SBT.
 To build it:

 ```
 $ sbt